 When I first saw this story, I immediately thought (based on the headlines alone) that this was going to be a major change for taxpayers with credit scores improving nationwide for everyone plagued by tax debts.
 I actually first heard about this on NPR, but I only caught part of the story.
 So I went to my computer thinking I would find all the major news outlets reporting on this huge story.
 But they didn’t…and I think I know why.
-I think what the credit reporting agencies have agreed to the IRS tax lien removal from the credit report and exclude amounts to very little.
+I think the credit reporting agencies have agreed to the IRS tax lien removal from the credit report and exclude amounts to very little.
 As for the IRS, there has been a push to exclude complete social security numbers on routine notices, but they still put that minimum identifying information on almost everything.
 Certainly they wouldn’t leave those things off a Notice of Federal Tax Lien!
 According to the original source of this announcement, the Consumer Data Industry Association, about half of all tax liens may not meet the new criteria, but I wonder if those are mostly state tax liens.